Law Menu

 Student activities

 The Indigenous Law Students Association (ILSA) hosts a variety of student activities throughout the school year.
-These activities have included hosting panel discussions that focus on current indigenous issues, promoting and participating in Indigenous events such as Orange Shirt Day and the Indigenous Women Water Defenders: Local to Global event, and hosting film screenings.
+These activities have included hosting panel discussions that focus on current indigenous issues, promoting and participating in Indigenous events such as Orange Shirt Day, the Indigenous Women Water Defenders: Local to Global event, and hosting film screenings.

 Student support